GatorIncubator/gatorgrouper/README.md

 ```

 This indicates that the students should be divided into 4 groups.
 The number of
-groups should be at minimum 1 and at maximum the number of students to be placed
+groups should be at minimum 2 and at maximum the number of half of the students to
-into groups.
-If the number of groups is not specified or is specified as '3' the
-flag is ignored.
-This flag can be used along side `--absentees`, `--random`, and
+be placed into groups.
+This flag can be used along side `--absentees`, `--random`,
-`--round-robin`.
+and `--round-robin`.

 ### Random Grouping Method